hbldh/pymetawear/README.rst

 Installation
 ------------

-First, make sure all dependecies are installed:
+First, make sure all dependencies are installed:

 .. code-block:: bash